aurora-is-near/AIPs/AIPs/aip-split_nep141_logic_outside-of_engine.md

 will not notice any changes and is not required to make any edits or changes to interact with the Aurora contract.

+After some pending period, eth-connector functions should be removed and the NEP-141 calls should be directed to the new contract.

 ## Test Cases

 The current unit tests for the NEP-141 logic must transferred to